ebaker355/DPTextField/README.md

 setting the `doneBarButtonItemHidden` property to `YES`.
 Alternatively, it can be enabled/disabled via the `doneBarButtonItemEnabled` property.

+### AutoFill

+A DPTextField accepts a data source to provide auto-fill strings.
+The data source can be set in code, or wired up in Interface Builder, and must adopt the `DPTextFieldAutoFillDataSource` protocol.

+When a data source is provided, the AutoFill toolbar button will appear in the keyboard toolbar.
+The button can be manually hidden, if appropriate, by setting the `autoFillBarButtonItemHidden` boolean property.
+(Note that settings this property to `YES` has no effect if the `autoFillDataSource` property is nil.)
+The same is true for the button's enabled state.
+Also, if the data source does not provide any matching strings, the button cannot be enabled.

 ## About the delegate...

 In order for a DPTextField to gain a measure of control over its superclass